VUEngine/vuengine.github.io/documentation/tutorial/pong-paddles.md

 }
 ```

 But the [Actor](/documentation/api/class-actor/) has not been named yet.
-To do so, lets head back to the *PongStageSpec.c* file and name the [ActorSpecs](/documentation/api/struct-actor-spec/):
+To do so, let's head back to the _PongStageSpec.c_ file and name the [ActorSpecs](/documentation/api/struct-actor-spec/):

 ```cpp
 PositionedActorROMSpec PongStageActors[] =